-Item recommendation approaches can be divided in two broad categories: personalized and non-personalized.
-Among the personalized approaches are contentbased and collaborative filtering methods, as well as hybrid techniques combining these two types of methods.
-The general principle of content-based (or cognitive) methods [4, 8, 42, 54] is to identify the common characteristics of items that have received a favorable rating from a user, and then recommend to this user new items that share these characteristics.
-Recommender systems based purely on content generally suffer from the problems of limited content analysis and over-specialization [63].
-Limited content analysis occurs when the system has a limited amount of information on its users or the content of its items.
+Recommender systems based purely on content generally suffer from the problems of limited content analysis and over-specialization [70].
+Limited content analvsis stems from the fact that the system may have only a limited amount of information on its users or the content of its items.
+The reasons for this lack of information can be numerous.
 For instance, privacy issues might refrain a user from providing personal information, or the precise content of items may be difficult or costly to obtain for some types of items, such as music or images.
-Another problem is that the content of an item is often insufficient to determine its quality.
+Finally, the content of an item is often insufficient to determine its quality.
+For example, it may be impossible to distinguish between a well written and a badly written article if both use the same terms.
 Over-specialization, on the other hand, is a side effect of the way in which content-based systems recommend new items, where the predicted rating of a user for an item is high if this item is similar to the ones liked by this user.
 For example, in a movie recommendation application, the system may recommend to a user a movie of the same genre or having the same actors as movies already seen by this user.
 Because of this, the system may fail to recommend items that are different but still interesting to the user.
+Solutions proposed for this problem include adding some randomness [71] or filtering out items that are too similar [8, 77].